Is Sicily Worth Visiting in Winter? Activities, Costs, Weather

 Apart from the Norman Palace (Palazzo dei Normanni) there is also the Palatine Chapel inside the palace.
 You can also go to the Baroque square of Quattro Canti, and not far off is a Piazza Pretoria.
 It has beautiful Renaissance architectural buildings and comes complete with a fountain at the centre of the piazza.
 There is a walking tour in Palermo which will cover some of the major highlights.

 Just outside Palermo you will find the small town of Monreale.
 It takes around half an hour to drive to Monreale from the Norman Palace, or approximately 50 minutes by bus.
-In Monreale you will find a beautiful Arab-Norman Cathedral with Byzantine mosaics that is well worth the journey.
+In Monreale you will find a beautiful Arab-Norman Cathedral with Byzantine mosaics called the Monreale Cathedral.
+It is listed as a UNESCO heritage site that is a significant part of Sicily’s historical heritage and well worth the journey.

 Around 1 hours drive or just under 1 hour and 15 minutes bus ride east of Palermo is the small fishing town of Cefalù.
 Here you will find the Cefalù Cathedral which is a UNESCO world heritage site.
 There are also medieval alleyways which are a delight to see.